Multi-Location Restaurant Marketing in 2021

 Three trends are taking over the results for this kind of search:

 Mouth-watering photos, almost Instagram-like

 A more immersive experience

 Here's just one example featuring Google 3-Pack (top three) results:

-Notice the appealing visuals combined with star reviews for that location.
+Notice the appealing visuals combined with star reviews for each location.
 Now, look at these results from Google Maps:

 For each of these results, diners can order online conveniently or view the menu — again, with pictures!

 Remember, searchers want to see the menu for a specific location, not for your entire brand.
 It's extremely important to have your site-specific menu on each local Google My Business listing and local page, with an easy way to order online.

 Diners in 2021 love to support restaurants by ordering directly, so it's good to have a convenient online ordering system on your local webpage.
 You can also partner with services like GrubHub and DoorDash, so people can order directly from your GMB listing.

 World-Of-Mouth has always been one of the most effective restaurant marketing tactics, thus the BOGO campaign was born.
 Today’s word-of-mouth marketing has gone digital in the form of reviews.
 When customers review the restaurants they visit, everyone wins.
 Your existing customers get to help others.
 Potential customers get to see what it's like to visit one of your locations, and you get the visibility that comes from great reviews.